ibm-cloud-docs/containers/cli-ks-plugin.md

 `--addon ADD-ON_NAME`
 :    Optional: Specify an add-on name such as `istio` to filter versions for.

+`--offering OFFERING`
+:    Optional: Filter the add-on versions by the specified offering.

+`--show-defaults`
+:    Optional: Show only the default versions for each add-on.

 `--output json`
 :    Optional: Prints the command output in JSON format.